olonibua/agricgrow/Project_Status.md

    - No undefined variables
    - No missing dependencies
    - No client-side operations in server components
+   - No unused state variables (if you declare useState, use it in the UI)
 4. **Code Style**: Follow the established patterns in the codebase
 5. **Documentation**: Add comments for complex logic